darichey/DataPrism/README.md

 *A new FRM with focus on Higher Kinded Data*

 DataPrism is an SQL query construction library built to take full advantage of the power of higher kinded data.
-DataPrism builds on `perspective` and the tools it provides.
+DataPrism builds on [`perspective`](https://github.com/Katrix/perspective) and the tools it provides for programming with higher kinded data.

-DataPrism is more flexible than other SQL libraries made for Scala.
+The power of higher kinded data makes DataPrism more flexible than other Scala SQL libraries.
 Want to sometimes leave out a column?
 You can do that.
-Want to return a List from a query, sure thing.
+Want to return a List from a query?
+Sure thing.

-DataPrism also works with both Java's JDBC and skunk.
+DataPrism works with both Java's JDBC and Skunk.

-Add DataPrism to your project by adding these statements to your `build.sbt` file.
+Add DataPrism to your project by adding these statements to your `build.sbt` file:

-DataPrism is currently early in development, but feel free to try it out and report bugs and errors.

 ```scala
 // For JDBC